-Digitalisation in hospitals and nursing homes is a great source of hope for alleviating overloads caused by staff shortages and financial bottlenecks.
+Digitalisation in hospitals and nursing homes is a great source of hope for alleviating work overload due to staff and funding shortages.
 In its Connectivity division, the Stiegelmeyer Group is working on solutions that offer users real added value.
-We talked about this with our Managing Director Ralf Wiedemann.
+We spoke about this with our Managing Director Ralf Wiedemann.

 Digital systems are supposed to make daily work easier, but still often trigger reservations.
 How do we ensure that our solutions really help?